InstituteforDiseaseModeling/data_access_library/README.md

 ## Workflow

-It is recommanded to follow the steps below to create a reproducible example:
+It is recommended to follow the steps below to create a reproducible example:

 ```mermaid
 %%{init: {'themeVariables': { 'fontSize': '10px', 'nodeSpacing': 1, 'rankSpacing': 1 }}}%%